· 4 min read

 It belongs to a specific and growing family rather than to Italian tradition.
 The Japanese dessert sando, sweet cream and something between soft shokupan, has spread well past the original fruit-and-cream version into matcha, custard, chocolate, and flavour-of-the-month builds, and tiramisu is one of the most natural of those because mascarpone and cream are already so close to the format's core.
 Its obvious sibling is the tamago sando only in shape, the same crustless slices and shown cut face turned to dessert; its true relatives are the fruit and matcha sandos it sits beside on a cafe counter.
 Calling a sweet stack of bread and cream a sandwich bothers no one in Japan, where the cream sando has been ordinary for a century, and structurally it is the plainest case there is.

-The frame it lands in is not a finished set of recipes but a moving category.
-Once strawberry-and-cream proved the idea, Japanese shops kept swapping the filling: matcha and custard, chocolate and red bean, sweet potato in autumn, muscat grapes and mandarin when they come into season, plus a steady churn of limited-run and regional one-offs that appear, sell, and vanish.
-A coffee-and-mascarpone version is simply one of the more obvious doors into a shelf that is built to keep opening new ones.
+The frame it lands in Japan is easier to pin down.
+The Japanese cream sando grew out of the fruit-parlour culture that took hold during the Taisho era; the Shinjuku fruit shop Takano opened in 1926 with fruit sandwiches on the menu from the start, and that format, crustless milk bread and sweet cream, has been a fixture of Japanese cafes and convenience stores ever since.
+Once strawberry-and-cream proved the idea, shops kept swapping the filling: matcha and custard, chocolate and red bean, sweet potato in autumn, muscat grapes when they come into season, plus a steady churn of limited-run and regional one-offs.
+A coffee-and-mascarpone version is simply one of the more obvious additions to a shelf built to keep opening new doors.

 And that shelf is expanding outward, not settling down.
 The konbini and cafe sweet-sando counter has become one of the things visitors film and chase, a fixture of the convenience-store hauls that travel far beyond Japan, which keeps the pressure on shops to put up the next flavour.
 The tiramisu sando earns its slot on that counter the way the bite earns it: cold and soft, the coffee-soaked crumb giving against the cool mascarpone, a dusting of dry cocoa landing bitter at the front, a small chilled dessert you can pick up with one hand and eat on the walk out.